nabbysidek/sdms-web/README.md

 ## About the Project

-The JAD (Jabatan Audit) History Tracking System is a comprehensive platform designed to monitor and manage non-compliance incidents among AIM staff.
+.aud is a comprehensive platform designed to monitor and manage non-compliance incidents in a company.
 This system aims to streamline the process of tracking staff activities, identifying non-compliance issues, and documenting them for auditing and future reference.
 By providing a clear, organized record of non-compliance cases, it helps ensure that staff adhere to organizational policies and regulations, enhancing accountability across the board.

-The system is built to improve transparency in compliance monitoring, allowing for detailed analysis of non-compliance patterns and facilitating proactive corrective actions.
-With real-time reporting capabilities and a centralized repository of data, it empowers auditors and management to track and manage staff compliance more efficiently.

 ### Built With